20+ Insider Small Balcony Garden Ideas to Make You Look Like a Pro

 Are you looking for a way to implement Pinterest or selfie-spot worthy apartment balcony garden ideas in your space?
 If yes, vertical gardening is the perfect solution for you!

-You can stack plants on any vertical space using Wood or PVC frames, removable planters and hydroponic systems.
+Basically, you can stack plants on any vertical space using Wood or PVC frames, removable planters and hydroponic systems.
 Plus, the best part is that the plastic cladding will keep your walls free of mold and damage.
-Additionally, you can also place in a small water body or bamboo-node waterfall along your vertical garden for a unique, zen-style balcony garden ideas.
+Additionally, you can also place in a small water body or bamboo-node waterfall along your vertical garden for a unique, zen-style small balcony garden ideas.

 Indoor PlantsPothos (Money Plant), Lipstick Plant, Ferns, Spider Plant, Nerve Plant, etc.